 The ICCB provided technical assistance to AE programs throughout the state.
-This included examining data to determine instructional deficiencies and working through our Regional support teams, provided programs with feedback and technical assistance directing them to professional development activities.
+This included examining data to determine instructional deficiencies and through our Regional support teams provided programs with feedback and technical assistance directing them to professional development activities.
 For example, in the data system we look at data to determine if there are students who are eligible for post-testing and have not been.
 We contact the program administrator to provide them with assistance in making sure these students have been assessed appropriately.
-The ICCB also provides regular updates to the field on any changes in policy via a listserv.
+The ICCB also provides regular updates to the field on any changes in policy via the listserv.
 The Regional Support team also follows up with their respective program to ensure they have received and understand the information.
 State Staff participated in the OCTAE Standard-In-Action, LINCS ESL Pro, National Council of State Director of Adult Education (NCSDAE), as well as other national training to ensure dissemination of strong professional development programing.
 Information obtained from these national trainings was provided to eligible providers through digital communications, webinars, and face-to-face meetings to ensure the dissimulation of promising practices.
-The ICCB through the SCN provided technical assistance to eligible providers in incorporating technology and digital literacy into instruction; the research and development of distance education tools to enhance instruction; and conducting research in usage of College and Career readiness Standards in reading, writing, math, ELA, and transitions; to ensure high quality curriculum and instruction through face to face workshops, and virtual assistance.
+The ICCB through the SCN provided technical assistance to eligible providers in incorporating technology and digital literacy into instruction; has conducted research into distance education tools to enhance instruction; and continuing to expand and enhance College and Career readiness Standards in reading, writing, math, ELA, and transitions; and have continued to provide one-on-one workshops via technology, face to face workshops, and virtual assistance.
 The ICCB also provided training and technical assistance to local adult education providers in the development of partnerships within the one stop system.
 The agency worked with the state workforce board and one-stop system to determine appropriate training needed across partner organizations to provide integrated services.
 The ICCB hosted a variety of regional planning summits/forums/workshops for all partners to enhance and align partnerships in the delivery of services.
-The SCN provided hotline services through telecommunications and email to assisting eligible provider’s real-time solution and resources for the provisions of quality adult education services.
+The SCN provided hotline services by telephone and email to provide real-time solutions and resources for the provisions of quality adult education services.